User Engagement Policy

 The themes will vary from one sample week to the next depending on which services or user groups we wish to investigate or prioritise.
 However every year we will collect general qualitative feedback from users on our services to get an overview of how our services are doing.

-Information Services holds regular meetings with the Aberystwyth Students' Union Academic Affairs Officer.
-This is an opportunity for the Academic Affairs Officer to raise any issues that have been reported to her/him, and also an opportunity for IS to report on any changes or improvements to the service.
+Library staff hold regular meetings with the Undeb Aber Academic Affairs Officer.
+This is an opportunity for the Academic Affairs Officer to raise any issues that have been reported, and also an opportunity for the Library to report on any changes or improvements to the service.

-IS also conducts more informal user engagement exercises, including holding regular meetings with Support Service colleagues and other partners in the university to discuss issues and agree any actions required to improve access to IS facilities and services for students and staff.
+The Library also conducts more informal user engagement exercises, including holding regular meetings with Support Service colleagues and other partners in the university to discuss issues and agree any actions required to improve access to Library facilities and services for students and staff.

 Complaints Procedure

-This Policy is maintained by Information Services, was last reviewed in October 2022 and is due for review in October 2024.
+This Policy is maintained by the University Library Services, was last reviewed in May 2025 and is due for review in May 2026.